 Ex-UFC fighter Chris Leben said “it wasn't rocket science” to beat UFC drugs tests in the past.
 He said you'd be given the date of the test so you could easily cycle off in time, ensuring the steroids cleared out of your system.
 Chris said that you only got caught if you were stupid (like he was).

 However, later in July 2015 USADA (the United States Anti-Doping agency) were hired to try and clean up the sport.
 As a result they conduct random testing so you can't cycle off steroids in time for a specific date.

 In just 2 years since USADA were hired, they've busted several UFC athletes for taking steroids/other drugs to enhance performance.
 Below is a list of athletes who've been caught and what they've tested positive for.

 - Chad Mendes – GHRP-6 (growth hormone-releasing peptide)

 - Mirko “cro cop”- Human growth hormone

 So one possibility could be that Conor Mcgregor was taking steroids in the pre-USADA era, but now he's clean because he doesn't want to get caught.

-It's obvious that some fighters have stopped taking steroids since the UFC appointed USADA, because their muscles have noticeably shrunk in size (see the video below).
+It's obvious that some fighters have stopped taking steroids since the UFC appointed USADA, because their muscles have noticeably shrunk in size.
 Other fighters have continued taking steroids and have got caught.
 And I'm sure there are others who continue to take them now and haven't been popped.